Getting started

 If you don't have a Cast AI account, sign up here.
 The savings report and basic features are available on the free tier.

-Step 1: Connect cluster and deploy Cast AI
+Step 1: Install Cast AI

 What components get installed